-National Palliative Care Week (NPCW) will be held from Sunday 22 May – Saturday 28 May, with the theme “Palliative Care It’s your right”.
+National Palliative Care Week (NPCW) will be held from 21 May – 27 May, with the theme “Palliative Care Matters of Life and Death”.
 NPCW hopes to spark important conversations in the community about the benefits of quality palliative care and celebrate the amazing dedication of all those working and volunteering in palliative care across Australia.

 Recently LHA conducted research into the experiences of LGBTIQ+ communities and palliative care.